Vishvajit305/MANTHAN/README.md

 # MANTHAN
 # Here we are using this recognition to identify and differentiate stranger and familiar people and Tkinter for GUI.
+# And also provided movement, age and gender detection

 - Create dataset of face images
 - Detect faces using deploy.prototxt and res10_300x300_ssd_iter_140000.caffemodel.